ThePorgs/Exegol-docs/source/the-exegol-project/python-wrapper.rst

 X11 sharing (GUI)
 -----------------

 By default exegol configures the new container and host to allow the execution to the display of graphical window launched from an exegol container.
-This is achieved to X11 sharing.
+This is achieved through X11 sharing.

 For example, if bloodhound is launched in an exegol container, the graphical window (GUI) will be displayed in the user's graphic environment.